patrickpichler/koney/README.md

 ℹ️ **Note**: The `jq` command is used to format the JSON output and can also be omitted.

+### Exporting Alerts

+Koney supports sending alerts to external systems.
+Please refer to the 📄 [ALERT_EXPORT](./docs/ALERT_EXPORT.md) document to learn about `DeceptionAlertExport` resources.

 ## 💻 Developer Guide

 Please refer to the 📄 [DEVELOPER_GUIDE](./docs/DEVELOPER_GUIDE.md) document.